 I work currently on neural models for coreference resolution, Spoken Language Understanding from speech, and recently Word Sense Disambiguation.

-I have been a permanent researcher at Lattice laboratory (Langues, Textes, Traitements informatiques, Cognition) in the previous 5 years, working on machine learning for natural language processing and information extraction tasks.
+I have been a permanent researcher at Lattice laboratory (Langues, Textes, Traitements informatiques, Cognition) from october 2013 to december 2018, working on machine learning for natural language processing and information extraction tasks.